-We recommend the District work with the granting agency to determine audit resolution.
+We recommend the District work with the awarding agency to determine audit resolution.

 We further recommend the District establish and follow internal controls to ensure staff fully understand the requirements for ECF awards.
-Specifically, the District should:
+Specifically, the District should request reimbursement only for eligible equipment and services provided to students with unmet need, and maintain documentation demonstrating compliance.